Fellowship-of-the-Link/old-TfT-test1/README.md

+*some notes from Mattermost a couple of weeks ago, to be replaced when the [[project plan]] is final*

-Here are a few thoughts on the TfT Map, riffing off Friday's conversation.
+**Here are a few thoughts on the TfT Map, riffing off Friday's conversation.**

 # Capture the stories as well as the scores